 While a sales tech stack can empower a sales team to generate more revenue, they can never replace the sales rep’s role in the process.
 Quite the opposite, tooling makes the sales rep’s role even more important.
 By outsourcing routine, low-level tasks like sending emails and qualifying leads, a sales rep’s primary focus shifts to the most difficult parts of the sales process: building trusting relationships and closing business.

 This shift means today’s sales team members need to be even more proficient at soft skills.
 If you’ve implemented a sales tech stack and still aren’t seeing the results you want, consider whether these soft skills could use some polish.

 Soft Skill 1: Inquisition

 While a sales tool can gather a lot of information about a prospect, it will never replace the critical initial conversations in the relationship between a buyer and a seller.
 During those first initial meetings, a sales rep has the opportunity to gather insight into the prospect’s pain points – knowledge that is critical to adding value and closing a sale.
-But that information gathering is only facilitated if the sales repasks poignant questions.
-If you find yourself failing to add value and connect your product or service to your prospects’ pain points, it may be because you’re not asking the right questions.
+However, that information gathering is only facilitated if the sales repasks poignant questions.
+If you find yourself failing to add value and connect your product or service to your prospects' pain points, it may be because you’re not asking the right questions.